 Polk County Water & Land Legacy Bond

-Broader than these specific projects, we are most excited to improve the quality of life for you, your children, and your grandchildren.
+Broader than these specific projects, Polk County Conservation is most excited to improve the quality of life for you, your children, and your grandchildren.
 Improved water quality, wildlife habitat protection, connected communities by means of trails and greenways, revitalized parks, outdoor recreation and education opportunities for all ages and abilities, active and healthy youth and adults, and adequate green space for our future generations are important to the health of our community.

 We encourage the public to stay involved and updated on Polk County Water and Land Legacy projects in future years.
 You can do this by subscribing to our monthly E-newsletter, or our quarterly Nature News publication.
 Also, a special page on our website is devoted to PCWLL project information.